lukso-network/website-support-center/docs/extension/guides/set-wallet-recovery.md

 ## Connect the Extensions

-After your recovery account is set in the wallet, head to the [Wallet Recovery Setup](https://my.universalprofile.cloud/3rd-party/add-recovery) and connect both extensions to the service.
+After your recovery account is set in the wallet, head to the [Wallet Recovery Setup](https://my.universalprofile.cloud/3rd-party/add-recovery) and connect both extensions.

 ![Connect the Extensions](/img/extension/set-recovery-1.png)